These cookies are so fun, plus you can adapt the colour depending on the holiday. Obviously, these ones are ready for Valentine’s Day.

 Add some natural food coloring as needed

-- Preheat the oven to 375 degrees.
+- To make this Gluten-free Swirl Cookies Recipe, preheat the oven to 375 degrees.
 Use parchment paper or a Silpat to line a baking sheet.

 - Add the flax and water in a small cup.
 Allow it to settle for 5-10 minutes, stirring occasionally, until it has thickened.